 2. Second Golden Milestone – Gather Your Capital

 Like any good traveler, we will need to be light, adaptable, and complete while preparing for your journey.
 I will discuss how to take a jumble of accounts, passwords, paychecks, bills, student loans, obligations, insurance, taxes, and possessions and restructure them to be faster, transparent, painless, and automatic, so you realistically know where you stand at any given time.

 The best way to stay the course is to begin tracking your scores over time in the Money Games, which I’ll demonstrate.
-Think of it like checking the scores for your favorite team, except your favorite team is your own family (and you hopefully won’t be booing other teams).
+Think of it like checking the scores for your favorite team.

 After seeing your score, you will find that you’d like to skip straight ahead to the Sixth Milestone and become debt free.
 I’ll offer the best ways to skip ahead, but depending on your situation, it may require some patience while the rest of the milestones take effect.
 Please don’t be discouraged in this milestone because change starts happening in the very next one!